atul-ghorpade/LiveEvents/README.md

 To run this project on a local machine follow below steps:

 * Open LiveEvents.xcodeproj file in Xcode 13.x version,
-* Wait till swift package manager loads all the required dependancies and run it on the simulator.
+* Wait till swift package manager loads all the required dependancies and the run app on the simulator.

 ## 5. Pending Improvements (// TODOs)
 * Add favourite events implementation.
-* Add unit test cases for data layer.
-* Improve overall test code coverage.
+* Add unit test cases for data layer, improve overall test code coverage.
 * Create dynamic frameworks for each layer.
 * Create Xcode templates to repeat this code structure easily.